towbes/ffxi/ashitaroller/README.md

 ### To Do
-- Implement engaged only mode
+- probably bug fixes
+- per character settings?